Symptoms Of Bulimia Nervosa

 Treatment options for bulimia

 If you have observed signs of bulimia in yourself or someone else, finding support may be a practical next step.
-Therapeutic intervention is often recommended for those struggling with bulimia, particularly therapists with experience treating eating disorders.
+Therapeutic intervention is often recommended for those struggling with bulimia, particularly therapists with experience treating eating disorders like bulimia.
 A therapist can help you learn new ways to interact with food, new coping skills to replace unhealthy ones and healthier ways of viewing yourself.
 Often, they integrate various techniques to provide you with individualized care.
 Therapy may also address concerns related to self-esteem, anxiety, and depression.

 Given the health risks, you may be referred for a physical evaluation and medical care.
 Working with a dietician or nutritionist can help you develop healthier eating patterns.
 If you have been exercising excessively, you might benefit from working with a physical therapist.
 They may help you create and use an exercise regimen to keep your body healthy and safe.